-Patients enrolling in this trial must have failed at least one prior TKI therapy.
-The primary outcome will be clinical benefit (stable disease or partial response or complete response) measured 16 weeks after first dose using RECIST 1.1 critria.
-Secondary outcome measures will include progression-free survival, objective response rate, and overall survival.
+Patients who enrolled in this trial had failed at least one prior TKI therapy.
+The primary outcome was clinical benefit (stable disease or partial response or complete response) measured 16 weeks after first dose using RECIST 1.1 critria.
+Secondary outcome measures included progression-free survival, objective response rate, and overall survival.

 For an initial report from Michael C. Heinrich, Margaret von Mehren, George D. Demetri, Jonathan A. Fletcher, Jichao Sun and J. Graeme Hodgson see the link to the paper link here.

 The conclusion was “Initial analysis of this ongoing trial suggests that ponatinib has activity in pts with advanced GIST after failure of prior TKI therapy”.